 - 3. Air Distribution Systems: - a.
 All joints in the air distribution system shall be sealed with duct mastic or approved equivalent to comply with IBC, IRC or IMC. - b.
 For duct systems located outside the conditioned envelope, leakage to outdoors shall be less than or equal to 2 CFM per 100 ft2 of conditioned floor area (CFA) or a total leakage less than or equal to 4 CFM per 100 ft2 of CFA when tested at a pressure differential of 25 Pa across the entire system, including the manufacturer's air handler enclosure.
 If the air handler is not installed, leakage to outdoors shall be less than or equal to 1 CFM per 100 ft2 of CFA or a total leakage less than or equal to 3 CFM per 100 ft2 of CFA (for rooftop air handlers). - c.
-If the entire system, including the manufacturer's air handler enclosure, is located entirelywithin the building thermal envelope, duct leakage testing is not required. - d.
-Airflow to each room will match design airflow calculations to within +/- 10%. - 4.
-Room Pressure: Under normal operating conditions, an air handler cannot create a differential pressure greater than +/- - 3 Pascals between a room and any area outside the room, anywhere in the Unit.
-5. Indoor Air Quality: - a.
-Exhaust hoods above ranges must be vented to the outside.
-Install power vented fans orrange hoods that exhaust to exterior. - b.
-Install ENERGY STAR labeled bathroom fans that exhaust to the outdoors and are connected to a switch or timer. - c.
-Clothes dryers must exhaust directly to the outdoors. - d.
-Unvented combustion appliances (fireplaces, heaters or gas logs) are not allowed. - e.
-A carbon monoxide detector, hardwired, shall be installed in all Units with an attached garage or with any combustion appliance located in the conditioned space. - f.
-Applicant must install a ventilation system for the dwelling unit, providing adequate fresh air per ASHRAE 62.1-2007 for buildings over three stories, or ASHRAE 62.2 for single familyand low-rise multi-family. - g.
-All particleboard and MDF must be certified compliant with ANSI A208.1-2009 Particleboard and ANSI A208.2 -2009 MDF for Interior Applications.
-All adhesives shall comply with Rule 1168 of the South Coast Air Quality Management District and be low VOCproducts.
-Caulks and sealants must comply with Regulation 8, Rule 51 of the Bay Area Air Quality Management District and be low VOC products. - h.
-All interior paints and primers must be rated low VOC.
+If the entire system, including the manufacturer's air handler enclosure, is located entirely within the building thermal envelope, duct leakage testing is not required. - d.
+Airflow to each room will match design airflow calculations to within +/- 10%.

+4. Room Pressure:

+Under normal operating conditions, an air handler cannot create a differential pressure greater than +/- 3- Pascals between a room and any area outside the room, anywhere in the Unit.